SublimeText/SublimeHg/README.rst

 Bugs
 ====

-SublimeHG will fail to commit files with spaces in their paths.
+- SublimeHG will fail to commit files with spaces in their paths.
 You can use wilcards instead from the command-line interface to work around this.
+- Commit messages will include undesired quotation marks.